roboscala/sbt-robovm/README.md

 The first time you try to compile a program, RoboVM must compile the Java and Scala standard libraries.
 This can take a few minutes, but the output of this process is cached.
 Subsequent compilations will be much faster.

-If you are having issues after installing Xcode 5.0, open Xcode and agree to the license or open a Terminal and run xcrun.
+If you are having issues after installing Xcode, open Xcode and agree to the license or open a Terminal and run xcrun.

 ## Hacking on the plugin